Tips and Suggestions

 Are you willing to do your share?
 Being part of the community means taking your turn at committee meetings, serving on the board, etc.

 Are you okay with a joint financial responsibility?
 Maintenance, repairs & replacement is the responsibility of all dwellers.
-The condo association collects monthly for this purpose, but sometimes special assessments need to be collected for special emergency repairs.
+The condo association collects monthly for this purpose(by way of condo fee), but sometimes special assessments need to be collected for special emergency repairs.

 This lifestyle may not be for everyone, but it is obvious that more and more are choosing this type of accommodation as a permanent residence.